4.89% Fixed For Life Mortgages For Over 65s for 2026

 Lender CNo maximum age at application99Interest-only mortgages available

 Opportunities for mortgages extend beyond the traditional retirement age.
-Having a strong financial plan and good credit is vital for a mortgage in later life.
+A strong financial plan and good credit are vital for a mortgage in later life.
 We’ve seen clients in their 70s and 80s get mortgages by meeting the right conditions and presenting a solid application.

-Mortgages for over 65 year olds have become more inclusive.
-Age isn’t a barrier to getting a mortgage but a factor to prepare for in your application strategy.
-There are options available, such as nationalwide mortgages for over 60s, catering to the financial situations of older borrowers.
+HSBC Mortgages for over-65-year-olds have become more inclusive.
+Age isn’t a barrier to getting a mortgage, but it’s a factor to consider in your application strategy.
+Options are available, such as nationwide mortgages for the over-60s, catering to the financial situations of older borrowers.

 can a pensioner get a mortgage?

-Are you wondering: can I get a mortgage at 65 or beyond?
+Are you wondering: Can I get a mortgage at 65 or beyond?
 Yes, you can.
 Nowadays, finding a mortgage for those over 65 isn’t rare.
-There are special products made for older borrowers.
-Let’s dive into how to secure a mortgage at this life stage.
+There are unique products made for older borrowers.
+Let’s explore how to secure a mortgage at this life stage.

 The mortgage market has changed to meet the needs of older adults.
 This is because people are living longer and retiring differently.
 Lenders have become more open to working with older borrowers.
 They check if you can afford the loan and if the property is valuable.